While the instant feedback gives the impression that digital photography is easy, here are some very common beginner mistakes:

 7. Not backing up pictures before deleting images on memory card

 Always back up images before deleting.
 This might be obvious, but too many people don’t realize that once erased, the images are often gone.
 Though there are file recovery programs that might salvage pictures, they’re not reliable.

 8. Not buying enough memory cards

 Memory cards used to be so expensive but no longer.
 The more you have the better.
 Having a good supply of these cards mean you can always shoot at your camera’s highest resolution that will guarantee you will have the best results even if you have to crop.

-Without power, your camera is just a paper weight.
-Some paperweights are heavier than others of course.
-You should try to get models that allow you to use AA batteries.
+Without power, your camera is just a paperweight.
+Some paperweights are heavier than others, of course.
 Proprietary batteries are okay but make sure to have enough for a spare.
 Always use a card reader to transfer your images instead of connecting the camera to the computer.
 Doing so conserves your battery life.

 Before you purchase a camera, always check and see if your computer will run the software you will use to edit your images.
-In the long run you will be saving yourself a ton of grief.
-Each year as more cameras shoot with higher megapixels, your computer’s CPU will be taxed more and more all things being equal.
-That’s why you’ll see a drastic slow down if you use a computer that is old.
-It may be able to do the work but it will crawl along.
+In the long run, you will be saving yourself a ton of grief.
+Each year as more cameras shoot with higher megapixels, your computer’s CPU will be taxed more and more, all things being equal.
+That’s why you’ll see a drastic slow down if you use an old computer.
+It may be able to do the work, but it will crawl along.

 About the Author:

 Peter Phun is an adjunct photography instructor at Riverside City College (http://www.peterphun.com).
-He is a freelance photographer, web designer and stay at home dad.
-He previously worked as a staff photographer for 18 years at The Press-Enterprise, SoCal’s 4th largest daily newspaper.
+He is a freelance photographer, web designer, and stay at home dad.
+He previously worked as a staff photographer for 18 years at The Press-Enterprise, SoCal’s fourth largest daily newspaper.
 Peter is the webmaster for the Mac group in the Inland Empire.